mini-vec2vec: Scaling Universal Geometry Alignment with Linear Transformations: Experiments

-\paragraph{Results.} In Table~\ref{tab:results}, we demonstrate that our approach matches or exceeds \texttt{vec2vec} across (almost) the entire table.
-The improvement is more noticeable in the rank metric.
-Importantly, the method is extremely robust, as is evidenced by the small standard deviation, already by the end of the first refinement step.
-Unlike \texttt{vec2vec}, our method does not collapse on the $e5$-$gtr$ pair or the $gtr$-$gte$ pair.
+\paragraph{Results} From the results in Table~\ref{tab:results}, we observe that our approach matches or exceeds \texttt{vec2vec} across (almost) the entire table.
+The improvement is most noticeable in the rank metric.
+Importantly, the method is extremely robust as is evidenced by the small standard deviation, already by the end of the first refinement step.
+Unlike \texttt{vec2vec}, our method does not collapse on the $\textit{e5} \leftrightarrow \textit{gtr}$ pair or the $\textit{gtr} \leftrightarrow\textit{gte}$ pair.
+We underline scores that are within a $0.01$ margin, as they might result from rounding noise, stochasticity, and a slightly different experimental setup.\footnote{Our results are calculated over multiple runs and a single evaluation set, while vec2vec computes the results of a single run over 8 evaluation sets.} Due to the small variance in most experiments, in both methods, we believe that a $0.01$ margin is good enough.

-We underline scores that are within a $0.01$ margin, as they might result from rounding noise and stochasticity, and a slightly different experimental setup.\footnote{Our results are calculated over multiple runs and a single evaluation set, while vec2vec computes the results of a single run over 8 evaluation sets.} Due to the small variance in most experiments, in both methods, we believe that a $0.01$ margin is a good compromise.
-The superior results are an additional benefit, but even where the results are not superior, but rather matching performance, it is achieved for a fraction of the cost.
-Moreover, even where \texttt{vec2vec} collapses, we observe \texttt{mini-vec2vec} still reaches good performance.
-Computationally, one run of \texttt{mini-vec2vec} is completed on a CPU in less than ten minutes, while \texttt{vec2vec} requires 1--7 days on a GPU, depending on the hardware.

-\paragraph{Analysis.} We observe that despite variation in the approximate matching phase (Initial), Refine-1 consistently improves cosine similarity and converges to stationary points with nearly identical cosine similarity values across different random initializations.
+\paragraph{Analysis} The slightly superior results of \texttt{mini-vec2vec} are very encouraging, but even in pairs where the results are slightly worse or match \texttt{vec2vec}, the main point is that this is achieved for a fraction of the cost.
+One run of \texttt{mini-vec2vec} is completed on a CPU in \textbf{less than ten minutes}, while \texttt{vec2vec} requires 1--7 days on a GPU, depending on the hardware.
+Another important point from the point of view of robustness is that even where the \texttt{vec2vec} results are relatively low, \texttt{mini-vec2vec} still performs well, close to perfect performance.
+Analyzing the convergence of our algorithm, we observe that despite variation in the Initial Transformation step (Initial), Refine-1 consistently improves cosine similarity and converges to stationary points with nearly identical cosine similarity values across different initializations.
 This reproducible convergence behavior suggests the optimization landscape is well-structured.
 The convergence of Refine-1 appears to reach a stationary point of the implicit nearest-neighbor matching objective.
-However, applying Refine-2 successfully improves upon this converged solution.
-The two algorithms appear to optimize different implicit proxy objectives, and both contribute to reaching a good solution.
+Refine-2 successfully improves upon this converged solution, which might indicate that the converged solution has some systematic bias.